aidevtoolkit/uilibhub/content/about/en/index.md

 ![UILibHub](/img/banner.jpg)

 ## What is UILibHub?

-UILibHub is dedicated to collecting and sharing high-quality resources for React, Vue, and Mini Program component libraries.
-We provide the most up-to-date and comprehensive recommendations for component libraries, empowering developers to efficiently build modern applications.
-The website is developed based on David Dahan's open-source project [UI Libs](https://github.com/ddahan/ui-libs), to whom we extend our gratitude.
-We've made the following key modifications to UI Libs:
+UILibHub is a resource platform focused on collecting and sharing component libraries for React, Vue, and Mini Programs.
+We provide the latest and most comprehensive recommendations for component libraries, aiming to help developers efficiently build modern applications.
+This website is developed based on David Dahan's open-source project [UI Libs](https://github.com/ddahan/ui-libs), with the following major enhancements:

+### Feature Enhancements
-1. **Added React, mobile, and Mini Program related UI libraries**.
-We currently feature **over 30** UI libraries.
+1. **Expanded Library Collection**: Added UI libraries for React, mobile, and mini programs, currently featuring over **30** high-quality UI libraries.
-2. **Introduced multi-language support**, currently available in Chinese and English, with plans to support more languages in the future.
+2. **Multi-language Support**: Currently supports Chinese and English, with plans to support more languages in the future.
 3. Removed the available component statistics panel for two reasons:
-  1. In real-world development, it's more effective to select components based on filtering criteria such as theme aesthetics, form support, mobile compatibility, etc., rather than fixating on whether Component Library A has a specific component that B doesn't.
+   1. In actual development, it's better to select components based on filtering criteria such as theme attractiveness, form support, mobile compatibility, etc., rather than fixating on whether library A has a component that library B doesn't.
-  2. The data for the available component statistics panel is challenging to maintain.
+   2. The available component statistics panel is difficult to maintain.
+4. **Pagination**: Improves browsing experience for large amounts of data.
+5. **Detail Page Improvements**: Added component library detail pages, including feature introductions, component previews, and related links.

+### Technical Optimizations
+1. **Markdown Support**: Use Markdown syntax to write static page content.
+2. **SEO Optimization**: Improved meta tags for each page to enhance search engine visibility.
+3. **Traffic Analytics Integration**: Integrated Google Tag Manager for easy data analysis.
+Modify `app.vue` and replace `YOUR-GTM-ID` with your own GTM ID.

 ## Key Features